Chaco War: Third Paraguayan offensive

+Espionage and counterespionage

+In February 1934, Emilio Sfeir—a Lebanese-Bolivian merchant residing in Jujuy, Argentina—masterminded the planning and execution of the capture, in Argentine territory, of Juan Valori, the most important Paraguayan spy of the Chaco War.

 Last battles

-After the collapse of the northern and the northeastern fronts, the Bolivian defenses focused on the south to avoid the fall of their war headquarters and supply base at Villa Montes.
-The Paraguayans launched an attack towards Ybybobó and isolated some of the Bolivian forces on the Pilcomayo River.
+After the collapse of the northern and the northeastern fronts, the Bolivian defenses focused on the south to avoid the fall of their war headquarters and supply base at Villamontes.
+The Paraguayans launched an attack on Ybybobó and isolated some of the Bolivian forces on the Pilcomayo River.
 The battle began on 28 December 1934 and lasted until early January 1935.
 It caused 200 Bolivian troops to be killed and 1,200 to surrender, but the Paraguayans lost only a few dozen men.
 Some fleeing Bolivian soldiers were reported to have jumped into the fast-flowing waters of the Pilcomayo River to avoid capture.

-After that defeat, the Bolivian Army prepared for a last stand at Villa Montes.
+After that defeat, the Bolivian Army prepared for a last stand at Villamontes.
 The loss of that base would allow the Paraguayans to reach the proper Andes.
-Colonela Bernardino Bilbao Rioja and Oscar Moscoso were left in charge of the defenses after other high-ranking officers had declined.
+Colonel Bernardino Bilbao Rioja and Oscar Moscoso were left in charge of the defenses after other high-ranking officers had declined.
 On 11 January 1935, the Paraguayans encircled and forced the retreat of two Bolivian regiments.
 The Paraguayans also managed in January to cut off the road between Villa Montes and Santa Cruz.